-In a 2022 systematic review, Piche et al. discuss large-scale open procedures in the past in contrast to current less invasive mini-open procedures, often avoiding complications such as vascular injury, bowel and urogenital injury, nerve injury, etc. The authors of the report state that their preference is the transpsoas method in order to improve visualization during the corpectomy procedure.
+In a 2022 systematic review, Piche et al. discuss the evolution of lumbar corpectomy, including the transition away from open procedures t to less invasive mini-open procedures, often avoiding complications such as vascular injury, bowel and urogenital injury, nerve injury, etc. They briefly summarize indications for lumbar corpectomy, including trauma, spinal deformity, tumor, and lumbar infection.
+The authors of the report state that their preference is the transpsoas method in order to improve visualization during the corpectomy procedure.9

 In a systematic review by Lannon et al. (2021), degenerative cervical myelopathy (DCM) is described as a leading cause of spinal cord injury and spinal stenosis with increasing incidence.
-Early surgical referral is recommended along with conservative management to prevent progressive neurologic compromise.
+Early surgical referral (e.g., discectomy, corpectomy, laminoplasty) is recommended, alongside conservative management, to prevent progressive neurologic compromise.3 The authors note that symptomatic myelopathy, in combination with cord compression that is confirmed on imaging, and for which no comorbid pathology is the contributory cause of symptoms, is indicated for surgical management.

-Tatter et al. (2021) concluded in a case series of 119 patients that anterior cervical corpectomy and fusion are safe and effective with low revision and complication rates for degenerative and traumatic spinal disorders.
-Single-level surgery does not require posterior fixation; however, multi-level procedures do require posterior fixation.
+Tatter et al. (2021) concluded, in a case series of 119 patients, that anterior cervical corpectomy and fusion are safe and effective with low revision and complication rates for degenerative and traumatic spinal disorders.
+Single-level surgery does not require posterior fixation; however, multi-level procedures do require posterior fixation.10

 In a retrospective study, Audat et al. (2018) concluded that surgical treatment is the ideal choice for cervical spondylotic myelopathy, and whether to use an anterior or posterior approach is controversial.
-The studies reviewed revealed little difference in outcomes between approach types.
+The studies reviewed revealed little difference in outcomes between approach types.4